krglaws/MyLFS/README.md

         -d|--download-packages  Download all packages into the 'packages' directory, then exit.
+        -s|--skip-download      Skip the download package step in operations that normally include this step by default.

         -i|--init               Create the .img file, partition it, setup basic directory structure, then exit.
+        -t|--skip-init          Skip the init step in operations that normally include this step by default.

         -p|--start-phase
         -a|--start-package      Select a phase and optionally a package